In 2021, 807 children were screened at 3 elementary schools in Burnet county.

-SMART Smiles was the heart and vision of long-time volunteer and TDASF Access Committee Member, Jennifer Banton, RDH.
+SMART Smiles was the heart and vision of long-time volunteer and TDASF Access Committee Chair, Jennifer Banton, RDH.
 Mrs. Banton piloted the program in Burnet County ISD in 2013, providing 230 children with over $84,000 worth of dental care.
-In late 2014, the program was officially adopted into the TDASF family of charitable dental care programs, and through a grant received by United Way of Williamson County in 2015, the program will be expanding throughout the Central Texas region.
+In late 2014, the program was officially adopted into the TDASF family of charitable dental care programs.

 Mrs Banton was selected as one of KVUE’s 5 “Who Care” winners for her amazing work with SMART Smiles.